Community leader aims to steer Jackson teens away from crime

 Feeding the homeless, visiting the sick and cleaning up abandoned buildings are just a few activities they take part in.

 “We go into the schools to read to the kids.
 We provide securities for mom and pop stores and for small churches who can’t afford security.
 We help guys gets their GEDs and provide jobs for young me.
-We do basically do anything positive that we can get our hands on.”
+We do basically do anything positive that we can get our hands on,” he said.

 Davis said being a positive role model to young men is important because what they see is what they will become.

 “There’s a difference between a male and a man.
-They follow males that are doing negative things that are leading them down the wrong road but when you show them a man, it’s easy for them to make the turn and do the right thing.”
+They follow males that are doing negative things that are leading them down the wrong road but when you show them a man, it’s easy for them to make the turn and do the right thing,” Davis stated.

 Better Men Society has seven chapters in Mississippi and are in 13 additional states and two countries.
 Davis said he plans to continue to target more places on the map and more people who need the help.